Intercategories: A framework for three-dimensional category theory: Introduction

 A different connection to double categories, explored in Section \ref{Verity}, is that intercategories may be thought of as double categories whose horizontal {\em and} vertical compositions are weak, with an added transversal direction which is strict and used to express the coherence conditions.
 Weak double categories are strict in the horizontal direction; yet there are many cases where both compositions are weak, e.g. quintets in a bicategory.
 Trying to formalize this as a $2$-dimensional structure leads to a vicious circle.

-One of the motivating examples for our own definition of intercategory was $2$-monoidal or duoidal categories \cite{AM, BCZ, BS}.
+One of the motivating examples for our definition of intercategory was $2$-monoidal or duoidal categories \cite{AM, BCZ, BS}.
 These are categories with two monoidal structures in which one of the tensors and its unit are monoidal with respect to the other.
 It is tempting to try to place this in the context of double categories, i.e. a double category with one object.
 Even if we allow weak composition in both directions, this doesn't work.
 It is only at the level of intercategories that it does.
 So we can think of an intercategory as a ``duoidal category with several objects''.
 This point of view is studied in Section \ref{duoidal}.

 The main reason for defining $2$-monoidal categories in \cite{AM} was to study their morphisms and thus put some order in the large number of structures arising in Hopf algebra theory.
-There are three types of morphism corresponding to our lax/lax, colax/lax, and colax/colax functors.
-The ``intercategory as two double categories'' point of view would suggest four types, but the lax/colax (lax in the horizontal direction and colax in the vertical) don't come up.
+There are three types of morphism corresponding to our lax-lax, colax-lax, and colax-colax functors.
+The ``intercategory as two double categories'' point of view would suggest four types, but the lax-colax ones (lax in the horizontal direction and colax in the vertical) don't come up.
 In fact they don't make sense!
 Having three types of morphism suggests that there is a triple category of intercategories, which is indeed the case.
 There are appropriate $2$-cells and commutative cubes all fitting together nicely in a strict triple category.
 This is perhaps the main theorem of \cite{ICI}.

 This suggests a further point of view, namely that the triple category of intercategories is a universe for doing higher category theory.
 Thus in Section \ref{Set} we study ``hom functors'' for intercategories and single out one particular intercategory where they take their values, which we believe can rightfully be called ${\ic Set}$, the intercategory of sets.
-Much remains to be done here.

-Conspicuously lacking in our examples are tricategories \cite{GPS}, which were a major stepping stone to the world of higher category theory.
-Strict $3$-categories can be considered as strict triple categories in which the transversal and horizontal arrows are identities, as well as the horizontal and vertical cells, so they are special intercategories.
-There is a more symmetric way of considering a $3$-category as an intercategory, a higher dimensional version of quintets, in which the three-dimensional cells are cubes containing a $3$-cell and whose faces are compatible quintets.
-But none of this works for tricategories where the composition is only associative up to {\em equivalence}.